zuzana-kunckova/FT-challenge/READme.md

 In this week, I learned how to work with Node.js, Express.js and Handlebars, and I implemented the basic search functionality.
 Although I work with JavaScript on the client side, my main programming language is PHP, and this is my first app I built with Node.js and Express.js.

 ## Task requirements
 This website is responsive and accessible.
 I decided against using any CSS frameworks due to the small size of this website; the overhead would have been unjustified.
 Furthermore, due to the simple design, I decided not to use any CSS preprocessors or build tools.
 Instead, I decided to write plain CSS.
 I made the website responsive by using `@media` queries in CSS, and made sure it was accessible by using colours with sufficient contrast.
 I used a label on the search form to make sure it was clear to screen readers what the form is to be used for, and I made sure it was accessible by the keyboard only.
-The Lighthouse report gave this website full marks for performance, accessibility, best practises and SEO.
+The Chrome Lighthouse report gave this website full marks for accessibility, best practises and SEO.

-The website performs well over 3G networks mainly due to its small size, and the fact that it isn't using any images.
-I made sure that even if the CSS file failed to load, the website would still be usable.
+The website performs well over 3G networks, and it is a progressive web app (PWA).
+I created the website manifest, generated the required icons, and registered the service worker.

-I used the same colour palette as [The Financial Times](https://ft.com) website, giving it the same look and feel.
+I used the same colour palette as [The Financial Times](https://ft.com) website, giving it the same look and feel, but I created a custom favicon and icons needed for the website manifest.

 I didn't use any JavaScript framework or libraries, except for Express.JS, and the website is deployed on Heroku.